BROT (BROT) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 BROT Historical Price

-According to the latest data gathered on BROT live price page, the current price of BROT is 0USD.
-The circulating supply of BROT(BROT) is 999.97M BROT , giving it a market capitalization of $181.26K.
+According to the latest data gathered on BROT live price page, the current price of BROT is 0.00012019USD.
+The circulating supply of BROT(BROT) is 999.97M BROT , giving it a market capitalization of $119.58K.

 The BROT Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of BROT based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.